 Once you have determined where you want your cleat to be, screw the screws in to hold it in place.
 So, the cool thing about the BLACK+DECKER 20V Max Lithium Drill is that it has an automatic clutch, meaning that you just set the drill to drive mode and it determines when your screw is flush/in.

 That’s it!
 This bucket and pulley project took us about an hour!
 I love inexpensive and fun kids’ projects!
 If you are looking for more simple projects for kids, we did a car light switch and also a firetruck lamp.
+A friend of mine recently shared a cardboard summer camp cabin that she made for her little, too.
+It turned out adorable.
+So, get creative and get the kids involved and have fun!

 Pin For Later: Bucket and Pulley DIY For Kids